About the National Council for Social Security Fund

-NSSF serves as the social security strategic reserve centralized by the central government to meet the social security needs during the peak time period of the future aging population.
-The funding sources of NSSF include fiscal allocation from the central government , allocation from the lottery public welfare proceeds, capital or equity assets derived from reduction or transfer of state-owned shares, capital raised by other methods approved by the State Council, and the investment proceeds therefrom.
+NSSF serves as the social security strategic reserve centralized by the central government to supplement and adjust the social security spending during the peak time period of the aging of population.
+The funding sources of NSSF include fiscal allocation from the central government ,the transfer of state-owned capital and the fund investment proceeds, capital raised by other methods approved by the State Council.

 Responsibilities of the SSF

-To select and entrust investment managers and custodians of NSSF to manage and hold custody of the assets of NSSF, to monitor the investment operation and custody of NSSF’s assets, and to directly engage in the investments of NSSF’s assets to the extent permitted by PRC laws and regulations;
+◎To select and entrust investment managers and custodians of NSSF to manage and hold custody of the assets of the Fund, to examine the investment operation and custody of NSSF’s assets, and to directly engage in the investments of its assets to the extent permitted by rules and regulations;

-To regularly publish the financial condition such as NSSF’s assets, proceeds and cash flow to the public;
+◎To regularly disclose the financial condition such as NSSF’s assets, liabilities, equity and proceeds to the public;

 Organization Structure-Non-Permanent Committees

-The Investment Committee is SSF’s decision-making body, which is composed of fourteen (14) members including permanent members and non-permanent members.
+The Investment Committee is SSF’s investment decision-making body, which is composed of permanent members and non-permanent members.